Educational Programs

 LeaderShape

 The goal is simple, but intense: show bright young leaders how to step forward with strength and integrity.
 To find out who they are, so they can actively determine who they will be.
-The week-long interactive institute is hosted at the Ford Center.
+The 4-day interactive institute is hosted at the Ford Center.

 Student working with young children extracting syrup from a maple tree.